Postarion/DiceRoll/README.md

 # Hello
-Dice roll for RPG games
+Dice roll for RPG games.
 You should click on dice to make them roll.